 This series of courses examines the critical role of human resource management in achieving an organization's strategic objectives.
 Emphasis is on skills and techniques for developing an integrated approach towards human resource functions aligned with the organization's strategy.
-Topics in these courses include human resource theories and principles, and practical skills including planning, recruiting, selecting, developing, training, compensating and retaining world, including thinking like an entrepreneur, communicating with confidence, energizing a team toward high performance and making informed decisions.
 This concentration is excellent preparation for students who want to start a business, work in the public or private sectors, join a not-for-profit or pursue graduate education.